Ascent of Gulf Hagas Mountain on 2012-02-18

 | Elevation:||2600 ft / 792 m|

-Ascent Trip ReportPicked the wrong line to summit.
-We did not want to simply go up the AT - we wanted a more interesting adventure as part of our ski-in camp weekend, so we selected the western face and it was not finishable.
-Would have required a line contouring the SW ridge as we suspected (far more desciduous trees) but we wanted to minimize our time bushwhacking in virgin snow, and we thought following another group's compacted ascent might help.
-That prsumed they picked a good ascent line through the conifers.
-Nope!
+Ascent Trip ReportPicked the wrong line to summit and failed.
+We did not want to simply hike up the AT - we wanted a more interesting adventure as part of our ski-in camp weekend, so we selected the western face and it was simply not finishable.
+Would have required a line contouring the SW ridge as we suspected (far more deciduous trees) but we wanted to minimize our time bushwhacking the virgin snow, and we thought following another group's compacted steps of their ascent might help.
+That presumed they picked a good ascent line through the conifers.
+Presumption wrong!

-Not the best trail to camp to learn how to turn and stop x-country skis, but we made camp with the wooden cabin (wood stove heated) provided by AMC at Little Lyford Ponds.
+Not the best trail to take to camp to learn how to turn and stop x-country skis, but we made camp with the wooden cabin (wood stove heated) provided by AMC at Little Lyford Ponds.
 Next morning the 3 ladies stayed at the cabins waiting for Russ to arrive, and Chuck and I descided to try out the equipment on a summit of Gulf Hagas Mtn from the cabins.
 It snowed the night before and we had a nice ski up the East Side trail to elevation 1600 where I finally got the feel for x-country skis.
 We found the boot prints where the the AMC guides told us two others attempted Gulf Hagas Mtn earlier in the week.
 We were surprised that they attemtped with skis and boots only.
-Their ski boots only compressed 8 inches of snow so they had better climbing conditions as we put on our snow shoes and were sinking 12 to 18 inches in places.
+Their ski boots only compressed the snow about 8 inches deep so they had better climbing conditions as we had so we put on our snow shoes.
+Still, we were sinking 12 to 18 inches in places even with snow shoes.
 Chuck lead the way for over an hour making nice steps which was good since it was only my second time on snow shoes and I had some trouble with them fitting on my ski boots and they fell off no less than 8 times, typically when we were stepping over blow down and they got snarled.

 We followed their remaining tracks up past the deciduous trees into the firs and spruce.
-Eventuallly, their tracks ended as the slopes got steeper and steeper.
-Their tracks turned back a good 400 feet from the top.
+By now it was about 15 degrees F outside.
+Eventuallly, the tracks we followed ended as the slopes got steeper and steeper.
+Their tracks turned back a good 400 feet from the top so they did not make it.
 We kept fighting to pass through the thick conifers.
 We found what we thought was the top but had to skirt around patch of thick evergreen trees and found a wall of snow at a 60 degree angle.
 We had to back out of the entanglement of blow down and that put me volunteering to lead the way kicking steps up the wall of snow.
 The snow kept collpasing and it was like climbing in sand, each step plunging down 24 to 30 inches trying to compact a step.
-Kicking in steps with our knees then boots we climbed up back to the trees and were rewarded with a slab of snow covered rock with only a 40 degree angle and great unobstructed views of Baker mountain.
+Kicking in steps with our knees and boots we climbed up back to the trees and were rewarded with a slab of snow covered rock with only a 40 degree angle and great unobstructed views of Baker mountain.

-What had taken about 2 hours to climb, took 15 minutes to go down back to our skis.
+What had taken about 2 hours to climb expending considerable energy, took 15 minutes to go down back to our skis.
 The ski trail back was great till we got to the Lodge to Lodge trail then we found the last mile all iced up and I fell on the last hill-duck walk and decided to walk the final half mile.

 Will go back and do the entire range from the AT some time but so much for a western face bushwhack.
 Ha!